CancerCollaboratory/dockstore-ui/app/docs/markdown/getting-started-with-dockstore.md

 Limitations:

-- Unable to deregister tool
+- Unable to easily deregister the tool
 - Unable to manually add versions
 - Cannot uniquely name the tool
+- Currently only works with Quay.io image registry

 When to use: